sadipgiri/sanic-opentracing/README.md

 ### Trace All Requests

-Setting `trace_all_requests` to `Ture` when making the initialization.
+Setting `trace_all_requests` to `True` when making the initialization.
 Normally, you maybe want to it to be configurable by environment variable.

 ```shell
 from sanic_opentracing import SanicTracing